-As the pandemic and remote work arrangements continue into 2021, organizations still need guidance on how to encourage employee engagement, manage workers remotely, and look toward the future of work after the pandemic.
+As remote and hybrid work arrangements continue, organizations still need guidance on how to encourage employee engagement, manage workers remotely, and look toward the future of work after the pandemic.

 We have gathered the following resources with those needs in mind.

 This document outlines some basic tips for maximizing remote work and maintaining well-being while working from home.
 While many of us who have been working remotely for almost a year have figured out how to be productive, some reminders might be helpful.

 A second list of quick tips for remote work from the Society for Human Resource Management.
 If you’re looking for ways to keep your people motivated and engaged while they’re working remotely, this list provides some basic ideas.

 These inspirations offer ways for leaders, HR professionals, or “people people” to support their employees while they continue to work remotely.
 The list may spark some ideas of ways to take action at your organization.

 This guide may help you plan and implement better virtual meetings and includes information on how to plan a meeting agenda, check-in at the start of meetings, and finish strong so employees know who is responsible for what pieces of a project.
 The guide includes some templates for inspiration, too.

 If you’re thinking about how to get a better sense of how your people are doing, this article reviews options for understanding how employees are handling the changing work environment, including surveys, focus groups, internal social media platforms, and interviews.
 It also shares some important advice for avoiding common pitfalls.

 Harvard Business Review: How to do Performance Reviews — Remotely

 This resource is particularly useful in listing Do’s and Don'ts of performance evaluations during the pandemic and includes case studies with examples of how managers handle different situations with employees.